French Directory: War and diplomacy (1798)

 On 17 October 1797, General Bonaparte and the Austrians signed the Treaty of Campoformio.
 It was a triumph for France.
-France received the left bank of the Rhine as far south as Cologne, Belgium, and the Ionian Islands that had belonged to the Republic of Venice.
+France received the left bank of the Rhine as far south as Andernach, Belgium, and the Ionian Islands that had belonged to the Republic of Venice.
 Austria in compensation was given the Veneto and the former Venetian Dalmatia.
 In late November and December, Napoleon took part in negotiations with the Holy Roman Empire and Austria, at the Second Congress of Rastatt, to redraw the borders of Germany.
 He was then summoned back to Paris to take charge of an even more ambitious project, the invasion of Britain, which had been proposed by Director Carnot and General Hoche.
 But an eight-day inspection of the ports where the invasion fleet was being prepared convinced Bonaparte that the invasion had little chance of success: the ships were in poor condition, the crews poorly trained, and funds and logistics were lacking.
 He privately told his associate Marmont his view of the Directory: "Nothing can be done with these people.
 They don't understand anything of greatness.
 We need to go back to our projects for the East.
 It is only there that great results can be achieved."
 The invasion of England was cancelled, and a less ambitious plan to support an Irish uprising was proposed instead (see below).